UGK

-UGK (short for Underground Kingz) was an American hip hop duo from Port Arthur, Texas, formed in 1987, by Chad "Pimp C" Butler and Bernard "Bun B" Freeman.
+UGK (short for Underground Kingz) was an American hip-hop duo from Port Arthur, Texas, formed in 1987, by Mitchell "Big Mitch" Queen and Chad "Pimp C" Butler.
+Big Mitch later left the group to pursue a football career, and was replaced with Bernard "Bun B" Freeman although Big Mitch still made guest appearances on UGK songs.

 They released their first major-label album, Too Hard to Swallow, in 1992, followed by several other albums charting on the Billboard 200 and Top R&B/Hip-Hop Albums charts, including the self-titled Underground Kingz album, which contained their single "International Players Anthem (I Choose You)" and debuted at number one on the Billboard 200, in August 2007.
-The duo has also been featured on hit singles by several other artists, such as "Big Pimpin'" by Jay-Z and "Sippin' on Some Syrup" by Three 6 Mafia.
+The duo also featured on hit singles by several other artists, such as "Big Pimpin'" by Jay-Z and "Sippin' on Some Syrup" by Three 6 Mafia.
 Pimp C founded UGK Records in late 2005.
-On December 4, 2007, Pimp C died in his West Hollywood, California hotel room.
+The duo ended following Pimp C's death on December 4, 2007.

 Background

-Originally from Port Arthur, Texas UGK members Pimp and Bun were from the same town as Janis Joplin and Robert Rauschenberg.
+Originally from Port Arthur, Texas, UGK members Pimp and Bun were from the same town as Janis Joplin and Robert Rauschenberg.
 Though the town of 60,000 has a significant African American population, it was not known for its rap scene.
-They called themselves "Underground Kingz" because their country rap style was so full of "slang and twang" they thought it inaccessible for outsiders.
-UGK blended "deep bluesy texures, triumphant church organs, thick funk and meaty soul".
+They called themselves "Underground Kingz" because their country rap style was so full of "slang and twang" they thought it was inaccessible for outsiders.
+UGK blended "deep bluesy textures, triumphant church organs, thick funk and meaty soul".

 Bun's rap style was described as a "speeding-train delivery" with lyrics that "feel sanded-down and coated by heavy lacquer".
 Born Bernard Freeman, his childhood nickname "Bunny" was shortened to Bun.

 Pimp, or Chad Butler, is the son of a trumpet player and has had an interest in music since childhood: "I come from a classical background, I came up singing Italian sonnets, Negro spirituals, and shit of that nature."
 Even before studying musical notation in school he learned to play many instruments by ear including piano, trumpet, drums and flugelhorn.
 His vocal style is of a "high-voiced, unstable and provocateur, as likely to slap your face as to sing you a love song".
 Influenced by Run-DMC, he started synthesizing beats to rap over after receiving a drum machine and keyboard one Christmas.
-Following the advice of Pimp's stepfather to "put some music in that shit", Pimp decided to move beyond Run-DMC's kick-snare formula, opting instead for 808s and especially hi-hats.
+Following the advice of Pimp's stepfather to "put some music in that shit", Pimp decided to move beyond Run-DMC's kick-snare formula also known as boom bap, building on this by replacing the drum sound specifically with the Roland TR-808 and supplementing the cymbals with mainly the hi-hats, which added another important rhythmic layer to the whole thing..